banner image

 The Benefits Of Building A Personal Brand

-Put simply, it can help to elevate your professional standing, gain trust and build a positive reputation within your own company and wider network, that will almost certainly support your long-term career ambitions.
+As accurately put by company Brand Credential, a cultivated and well-honed personal brand is needed to stand out in ‘the sea of competitors – in order to give you a competitive leg-up, particularly when it comes to client acquisition, business development, and influencing stakeholders.
+Put simply, it can help to elevate your professional standing, gain trust and build a positive reputation within your company and wider network, a feat that will almost certainly serve you well in your longer-term career ambitions.

-With this in mind, we’ve outlined the key strategies you need to be implementing when looking to build a successful personal brand as a working professional.
+With this in mind, we’ve outlined the key strategies you need to be implementing when looking to build a successful personal brand as a professional.

 Smarten Up Your Online Presence

-It can be useful to conduct an audit of your online presence by Googling yourself and doing damage control on anything that might be viewed as unprofessional by senior leaders at your company.
+It can also be useful to conduct an audit of your online presence through a quick Google search of yourself to find out if any damage control needs to be done on anything that could be viewed as unprofessional by senior leaders at your company.

 Make Time To Network

-Spend as much time as you can networking with competent and respected professionals in your field; the more connections you build with relevant individuals, the more your reputation will grow.
-Not having confidence when it comes to networking – either face-to-face or virtually, is common – whatever profession you in.
-However, it is certainly a skill worth honing as the benefits far outweigh that initial feeling or awkwardness or anxiety.
-Being visible at events that are relevant to your sector or specialism or indeed mean something to you on a personal level all impact your personal brand and others perception of you (and what is important to you) – so do take advantage of opportunities that come your way.
+Spend as much time as you can networking with fellow competent and respected professionals in your field; the more connections you build with relevant people in your field, the more your reputation will grow.
+If you feel you lack the confidence to reach out, know you’re not alone – a lack of confidence when networking – whether face-to-face or virtually – is common – whatever profession you are in, but it is certainly a skill worth honing as the benefits far outweigh the perceived risk that any initial feeling of awkwardness or anxiety might project.
+Being as visible as possible in situations where you are surrounded by individuals equally passionate about something that resonates with you on a personal level or are leaders in your area of expertise, will significantly strengthen the potency of your personal brand and others’ perception of you – so do take advantage of such opportunities that come your way.

-Whilst it may very much depend on your employer as to how comfortable they are with you posting on social media channels, using your knowledge and expertise in your particular sector to create useful content will further set you apart as a thought-leader.
-You may choose to write a blog, create a LinkedIn newsletter, or simply be an active ‘voice’ in online discussions on topics that interest you – in a professional sense of course.
-It goes without saying that you want to be mindful of jumping of any particularly controversial topics.
+Whilst it may very much depend on your employer as to how comfortable they are with you posting on social media, utilising your knowledge and expertise in your fiwls to create valuable, consistent content will go a step further in cementing your reputation and establishing a strong sense of thought-leadership in your brand.
+You may choose to do this in the form of a blog, a regular LinkedIn newsletter, or simply be an active ‘voice’ in online discussions around topics that interest you – in a professional sense of course (It goes without saying that you want to be mindful of jumping into any particularly controversial topics).

-Digital agency owner, Lara Acosta, writing recently for Forbes talks candidly about the various strategies she employed to grow an engaged following of 55k individuals on LinkedIn, stating that contrary to popular belief, this doesn’t mean ‘oversharing’.
-Rather, look at the six main components of content marketing: inspire, entertain, educate, promote, empower and validate – and choose one or several of those, and stick to them.
-This element of personal branding is very much focused on relationship building, being ‘seen’, adding value, and then being discovered by association – to benefit things like business development, or professional development impacting your career.
+Digital agency owner, Lara Acosta, writing recently for Forbes talks candidly about the various strategies she employed to grow an engaged following of 55k individuals on LinkedIn, stating that contrary to popular belief, it is not synonymous with ‘oversharing’.
+Rather, it involves looking at the six main components of content marketing: inspire, entertain, educate, promote, empower and validate – and choose to stick to one or several of those.
+This aspect of personal branding is very much focused on the relationship-building element; being ‘seen’, adding value, and then being discovered by association – to provide tangible benefit to your professional development or your firm’s growth plans for its business.

 Increase Your Value Through Continued Education